 Although the Network File System (NFS) can be used to share executables, libraries, and configuration files, they are not recommended, and by default disallowed, for sharing repository extents and tranlogs.
+This is controlled by the configuration parameter STN_ALLOW_NFS_EXTENTS.

 Configuring the Repository Extents